Steklov isospectrality of conformal metrics: Preliminaries

 A particularly important special case, which will be considered exclusively in this paper, is that where $\mathcal{M}$ is the unit tangent bundle (resp. the unit cotangent bundle)

 of the closed Riemannian manifold $(N,h)$ and $\left(\phi_{t}\right)$ the associated geodesic flow.
-We say that $(N,h)$, or simply $h$, is Anosov if its geodesic flow is Anosov. \\As already mentioned, any closed Riemannian manifold with negative curvature is Anosov. (see \cite[Theorem 5.2.4]{FisherHass}, \cite[Section 17.6]{KH} or \cite{Kni} for a proof) \\Such flows are transitive\footnote{They admit a dense orbit.}, their periodic orbits are dense, and knowledge of a function along these periodic integral curves allows us to reconstruct it up to natural obstructions.
-This is the purpose of the standard Liv\v sic theory, and in particular of \textbf{Theorem \ref{Th II.1}} below. \\More recent elements of the so-called non-Abelian Liv\v sic theory are used in the proof of \textbf{Proposition \ref{Prop III.14}}.
-Finally, as mentioned in the Introduction, the Anosov property provides a general framework particularly suited to obtaining spectral rigidity results by using trace formulas. (see Section \ref{Subsection II.2})
+We say that $(N,h)$, or simply $h$, is Anosov if its geodesic flow is Anosov. \\As already mentioned, any closed Riemannian manifold with negative curvature is Anosov (see \cite[Theorem 5.2.4]{FisherHass}, \cite[Section 17.6]{KH} or \cite{Kni} for a proof). \\If the manifold is connected, such flows are transitive\footnote{They admit a dense orbit.}, their periodic orbits are dense, and knowledge of a function along these periodic integral curves allows us to reconstruct it up to natural obstructions.
+This is the purpose of the standard Liv\v sic theory, and in particular of \textbf{Theorem \ref{Th II.1}} below.
+More recent elements of the so-called non-Abelian Liv\v sic theory are used via \textbf{Proposition \ref{Prop III.14}}.
+Finally, as mentioned in the Introduction, the Anosov property provides a general framework particularly suited to obtaining spectral rigidity results by using trace formulas (see Section \ref{Subsection II.2}).